syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `UNIQUE` function returns a list of unique values from a list or range.
+The `UNIQUE` function returns a list of unique values from a specified range or array.